 - Higher resolution cameras generate larger file sizes and require more bandwidth and storage space.
 Assess your network capacity and storage capabilities to ensure they can handle the increased data load.

 - Also, high resolution cameras come at a higher cost.
 Consider the trade-off between resolution and other important features or the number of cameras needed within your budget.

-- If you have an existing video management system or video analytics software, ensure that they are compatible with the chosen camera resolution.
+- If you have an existing video management system or video analytics software, ensure that they are compatible with the choosen camera resolution.

 4. Effective motion detection: